 Meet with Claytex

 On our stand, we will be showcasing our new range of Modelica Libraries including the complete VeSyMA suite of solutions.
-Our team will be presenting a paper and a poster at this year’s conference.
+Our team will be presenting a paper at this year’s conference.

 Race Car Cooling System Model for Real Time use in a Driving Simulator